Best Online Degrees in: Writing

 Full Sail University also took out award for best career support by providing a curriculum that gives students real-world career training, in addition to a step-by-step career development program that continues even after graduation.
 The school’s Global Professionalism Standard (GPS) program is implemented throughout all degree programs to track a student’s timeline, respect for peers, preparedness, attentiveness, and compliance with other school policies.
 Students can also speak with industry specific career advisors as well to discuss career planning.

 The award for best financial support goes to the

 Southern New Hampshire University.
-According to the National Center for Education Statistics, the school awarded some sort of financial aid to 96% of incoming freshman during the 2010-2011 school year.
+According to the National Center for Education Statistics, the school awarded some sort of financial aid to 96% of incoming freshman.
 The NCES also reported that the school was able to award 63% of its total student body with some form of grant or scholarship aid during the same school year.
 On average, those who secured grant or scholarship aid received $10,248.